-Adventurous activities in Years 6, including climbing, canoeing, problem solving, orienteering and archery which are delivered while they attend an annual residential at Colomendy.
-In addition to this, we have 2 morning ‘Rise and Shine’ sessions before school which aim to increase children’s activity levels and prepare them for the day ahead.
+Adventurous activities in our junior classes, including climbing, canoeing, problem solving, orienteering and archery (some which are delivered while they attend annual residential trips.)
+In addition to this, we give time in our curriculum to solely develop the children's fitness and knowledge of the importance of exercise and diet.

 What does the School Sport Premium mean for our school?

 ‘Schools must spend the additional funding on improving their provision of PE and Sport, but they will have the freedom to choose how to do this’ (DfE, June 2013)

 ‘Real PE’ Scheme of Work